 |Semester||First Day||Last Day 100% Refund||Last Day 80% Refund||Last Day 60% Refund||Last Day 40% Refund||Last Day 20% Refund||Begin 0% Refund|

-- Refunds: UMass will only make refunds in U.S. Dollars, minus bank transfer and processing fees, and will make such refunds in the manner in which UMass was originally paid and to the account of the party or parties who made such payment(s).
-All refunds will be made to eligible parties within 45 days of a written request.
+- Refunds Generally: Except for deposit refund requests, you must submit your refund request for all other amounts during the semester in which you are eligible for such refund.
+The request form can be found here.
+UMass will only issue refunds in U.S. Dollars, minus bank transfer and processing fees, according to the exchange rate in place at the time of the refund, and will make such refunds in the manner in which UMass was originally paid and to the account of the party or parties who made such payment(s).

 - Academic Resources: All assigned and required books and learning materials for the full program must be purchased by the student.

-- Vacation, Holidays, and School Closures: MS ECE students must adhere to the MS ECE Field Degree Academic Calendar for holidays and vacations.
+- Vacation, Holidays, and School Closures: MS ECE students must adhere to the MS ECE Live Academic Calendar for holidays and vacations.
 UMass will not make reimbursements for classes not offered due to holidays, vacations, or school closures due to emergencies.
 This calendar is located here: ece.umass.edu/ms/field-degree-academic-calendar.

 - Absences: Failure to meet attendance requirements may lead to penalties, including dismissal from the program.
 You will not receive a refund if you are dismissed or lose immigration status due to class absences.